-The Street Division is staffed by a Service Director, Assistant Service Director, Administrative Assistant, Mechanic, Crew Leader, and Equipment Operators.
+The Street Department is staffed by a Service Director, Assistant Service Director, Administrative Assistant, Mechanic, Crew Leader, and Equipment Operators.
 Our responsibilities include 200 lane miles of streets, over 4000 traffic signs and 19 miles of guardrails.
 That’s only the beginning.

 During December through March, our attention is directed toward snow and ice control.
 It takes 10 – 12 hours to clear all residential streets.
 As the temperatures rise, pothole patching in streets and alleys begin.
 Also, the street sweeper begins operating on a daily basis.

 Throughout the season, we do pavement marking of crosswalks, stop bars arrows, and school zones.
-During the summer evenings 3 operators, licensed with the state, perform mosquito-spraying program.
+During the summer evenings 3 operators, licensed with the state, perform a mosquito-spraying program.
 Beginning in late October, the entire crew is devoted solely to leaf pickup.
 This is a six-week program.

 The mission of the street division is to provide the safest and most efficient means of travel possible.
 We also provide services directed toward the public health for our citizens.
 As the seasons change, so do our priorities.
 Should a special project, such as the K of C ball field complex, or new compost site, need our assistance our priorities can, and do, change weekly.

 Residents are required to keep walks adjacent to their property clear of snow and ice.
 City Ordinance requires all walks to be cleared within 24 hours after a snowfall.

 When plowing is required in the central business district, the Mayor will declare a parking ban on downtown streets until all snow on the streets has been cleared.
 The snow will be hauled from the downtown area.